CprimeLearningLabs/terraform-azure-intro/labs/lab-3.3-Virtual_Machine/lab3.3-virtual_machine.md

 The virtual machine we create in this lab is for a bastion host that has access from the public Internet.

 Create a new file “vm.tf”.
+If you are using the Cloud Shell built-in editor, you may need to hit the refresh icon in the file hierarchy view for the new file to show up in the hierarchy.

 Add three new resources to this file.